milofultz/tinybrainfans/wiki/Programming/assembly/minicube64.md

 ; NOTE NOTE
 ; normal 6502 has irq vectors at $fffe
 ; we have them at $010e
 NMI_IRQ = $10c
 VBLANK_IRQ = $10e

 ...

-MACRO 	_setw value,dest	; create a macro named _setw with two params:
+MACRO   _setw value,dest    ; Create a macro named _setw with two params:
-													; 	'value', and 'dest'
-	lda #<value 						; load the high byte of value into register 'a' sta dest 								; store the value in register 'a' at the address ; 	of destination
-	lda #>value 						; load the low byte of value into register 'a' sta dest+1 							; store the value in register 'a' at the address ; 	of destination + 1
-ENDM											; signify the end of the macro
+                            ;   'value', and 'dest'.
+Value is a 16-bit word, ;   meaning it has a high and low byte. lda #<value               ; Load the low byte of value into accumulator sta dest                  ; Store the value in accumulator at the address ;   of destination lda #>value               ; Load the high byte of value into accumulator sta dest+1                ; Store the value in accumulator at the address ;   of destination + 1 ENDM                        ; Signify the end of the macro
 ```

 ### Working With Pixels